SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 5. Finally, set the **Outcome Options** to use the new custom content type and custom outcome column.

-    The dialog box determines what is available by looking at all the content types that are derived from the **Workflow Task (SharePoint 2013)** content type, as shown in Figure 18.
+    The dialog box determines what is available by looking at all the content types that are derived from the **Workflow Task (SharePoint)** content type, as shown in Figure 18.

    **Figure 18.
 Outcome Options settings**